We’ve acquired too many brands. Each one has equity but we can’t support all of them. Which do we keep?

 Can you give our global team a briefing on China and what we should focus on?

-Spinning-off from United Technologies, the Carrier portfolio of offerings were free to build a business that better aligned to channel and end-user needs.
-Following two robust rounds of research, the Fire and Security portfolio focus landed on three flagship brands, two hero brands, and three product brands.
-For the eight brands, positioning platforms shifted from non-differentiated technical specs to addressing safety and productivity needs of end-users.
+Spinning off from United Technologies gave the Carrier portfolio the freedom to build a business more closely aligned with channel priorities and end-user needs.
+Following two comprehensive rounds of research, the Fire & Security portfolio strategy centered on three flagship brands, two hero brands, and three product brands.
+Their positioning shifted from undifferentiated technical specifications to messaging that directly addressed safety and productivity needs of end-users.

-Midea + Toshiba Home Appliances: An authentic global, repositioning sprint
+Midea + Toshiba Home Appliances: A Fast-Track, Authentic Global Repositioning

-Small and midsize business customers are the engine that drives revenue growth.
-Facebook recognized that its brand architecture and nomenclature system was designed by engineers.
-By exploring models based on a marketing lifecycle, business lifestage or customer “type”, we were able to land on a system that solved the complex needs of current customers and provided a springboard for developing future services and partnerships.
+Small and midsize businesses are the engine of revenue growth.
+Facebook recognized that its brand architecture and nomenclature system—originally designed by engineers—needed to better reflect customer needs.
+By exploring models based on the marketing lifecycle, business lifestage, and customer “type,” we developed a system that addressed the complex requirements of current customers while creating a springboard for future services and partnerships.

-Booz Allen leadership recognized that ideal civil and defense customers expect outcomes-based solutions, identify as change-agents and believe in their mission.
-Through a series of internal and client interviews, we created personas rooted in the world of a senior buyer, contract officer, project manager and influencer.
-These personas were mapped across an RFP lifecycle and unpacked each buyer group’s innovation capacity, barriers and painpoints, and behaviors.
+Booz Allen’s leadership recognized that their ideal civil and defense customers expect outcomes-based solutions, see themselves as change agents, and are deeply committed to their mission.
+Through a series of key client interviews, we developed personas grounded in the perspectives of senior buyers, contract officers, project managers, and key influencers.
+Mapped across the RFP lifecycle, these personas revealed each buyer group’s innovation capacity, pain points, behaviors, and barriers.

-The highly fragmented institutional investment category is evolving into two camps - large scale financial services firms and highly specialized investment boutiques.
-While TD Bank integrated previous acquisitions into a masterbrand system, the expansion beyond North America required a brand portfolio strategy that created clear swim lanes for the manufacturing and distribution arms of the business.
+The highly fragmented institutional investment category is consolidating into two primary camps: large-scale financial services firms and highly specialized investment boutiques.
+While TD Bank had integrated previous acquisitions into a masterbrand system, its expansion beyond North America required a brand portfolio strategy that clearly defined the roles of its manufacturing arm (Epoch brand) and its distribution arm (TD brand).